eu-digital-identity-wallet/eudi-lib-jvm-openid4vci-kt/README.md

 ### Proof Types Supported

-The current version of the library supports JWT proofs that contain KeyAttestationJWTs and Attestation proofs.
+The current version of the library supports:

+* JWT proofs that don't contain KeyAttestationJWTs
+* JWT proofs that contain KeyAttestationJWTs
+* Attestation proofs

 > [!IMPORTANT]
 >
+> When using:
+>
+> * JWT proofs that contain KeyAttestationJWTs
+> * Attestation proofs
+>
-> Per ETSI TS 119 472-3 V1.1.1, Credential Requests may contain a single proof.
+> The rules of ETSI TS 119 472-3 V1.1.1 apply i.e., Credential Requests may contain a single proof.
 >
 > The KeyAttestationJWT used in a JWT proof, or as an Attestation proof, must be a valid Key Attestation per ARF's Technical Specification 3.